RillingDev/socketsynth/README.md

 ## How Does it Work?

 On the page, click one of the keys to create a sound.
-Ot her people which have the page open will hear that sound.
+Other people which have the page open will hear that sound.
 When other people press a key, you will hear it as well.

 ## Development